24 most ridiculous myths about cellulite

 The trace element myth

 Unlike sugar, honey contains miniscule (trace) amounts of vitamins, minerals and antioxidants.
-However, those tiny amounts of healthful trace nutrients are completely overpowered by the 80% sugars that honey contains, of which 40% is fructose - the main cause of insulin resistance and glycation in the body.
+However, those tiny amounts of healthful trace nutrients are completely overpowered by the 80% sugars that honey contains, of which 40% is fructose - the main cause of metabolic dysfunction and glycation in the body.
 This is in contrast to really healthy foods such as blueberries, which contain a huge amount of antioxidants and other trace nutrients, in relation to their tiny fructose and glucose content.

 In fact, you will need a huge amount of honey or brown sugar - containing thousands of calories - in order to receive any meaningful amount of trace nutrients such as vitamins or antioxidants.
 If you want to receive antioxidants and vitamins, blueberries or tomatoes are the solution, not honey or brown sugar.
 The idea that honey is a healthful source of those nutrients is pure misinformation.